On this page

 Acute manic episode

-- Adult: 2.5 mg 2 times daily.
+- Adult: 5 mg once daily.
 Gradually increase up to 10 mg daily if necessary (max.
 15 mg daily).

-Reduce the dose by half in elderly patients (max.
+Reduce the dose by half in older patients (max.
 5 mg daily).

 Use the lowest effective dose, especially in the event of prolonged treatment.

-The treatment should be discontinued gradually (over 4 weeks).
-If signs of relapse occur, increase the dose.
+Discontinue treatment gradually (over 4 weeks).
+If signs of relapse occur, increase the dose then decrease it more gradually.

 Contra-indications, adverse effects, precautions